vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 *** =instructions
 - The function `shout()`, which you wrote earlier, is shown.
 Replace the `print` statement with the appropriate `return` statement.
+- Concatenate the string '!!!' to word and assign to shout_word
 - Call the `shout` function, passing to it the string, `help`, and assigning the call to the variable, `yell`.
 - To check if `yell` contains the value returned by `shout()`, print the value of `yell`